 This document contains a normative standard for designing APIs in the Dutch Public Sector.

-The Governance of this standard is described in a separate repository and published by Logius.
+The Governance of this standard is described by the API-Standaarden beheermodel in a separate repository and published by Logius.
 This document is part of the Nederlandse API Strategie, which consists of a set of documents.